by the sector

 See TERN →Enterprise APIs — But Don't Trust Them

-Enterprise endpoints only — and never the only line of defence.
+Enterprise endpoints only, with de-identification as the first line of defence.

 Enterprise APIs — But Don't Trust Them